-One Pot Chicken Minestrone is an easy wholesome soup.
+One Pot Chicken Minestrone is an easy wholesome soup made in one pot for easy cleanup.
 Seared chicken with carrots, celery, onion, green beans and spinach in a tomato-based broth with cannelloni and navy beans.

 Even though warmer weather is here and the first day of Spring is steadily approaching, I’m still excited for all the comfort food recipes common in winter.
-That’s not to say they have to be indulgent or unsatisfying, there’s plenty of way to enjoy lightened-up comfort food, such as this One Pot Chicken Minestrone Soup.
-I’ve included a few swaps to make this recipe better-for-you, plus a few interesting bits of information as to why I swapped.
-For example, I swapped my other oils and butter with corn oil because a recent study has found that adding Mazola® Corn Oil to one’s diet resulted in lower cholesterol levels than Coconut Oil.
-A previous study found that corn oil can also help lower cholesterol more than extra virgin olive oil.
-To learn more about the study, see Mazola.com
+That’s not to say they have to be indulgent or unsatisfying, there’s plenty of ways to enjoy lightened-up comfort food, such as this One Pot Chicken Minestrone Soup.
+I’ve included a few swaps to make this recipe better-for-you.

 Soups, stews and chilis are a great way to enjoy tasty, wholesome foods.
 They’re basically a complete meal in one, often including plenty of protein (meats), complex carbs (rice, whole-wheat pasta, beans or vegetables) and natural vitamins and minerals.
 This One Pot Chicken Minestrone Soup is quick and easy, ready in about 30 minutes and makes plenty leftovers or feeds a large group.